Almont, Clinton Twp

 A general liability insurance policy can be purchased on its own or as part of a business owner’s policy (BOP) or a commercial package policy (CPP).
 Depending on the risks you face, you may need to supplement the general liability policy with additional protection through a commercial excess policy (umbrella).

 There are two major forms of general liability coverage:

 - Occurrence – provides coverage for claims that arise out of damage or injury that took place during the policy period, regardless of when claims are made.

 - Claims made – provides coverage for claims made against the insured during the policy period, regardless of when the wrongful act that gave rise to the claim took place.
 (In some cases a retroactive date will be included in a claims-made policy.)

 Liability suits are a common occurrence, and a lawsuit can have a negative impact on your business.
 Even if you think you won’t face a claim, a general liability policy is a wise investment for protecting against the unexpected.

-Contact your Leavitt Group insurance advisor to ensure you have the right coverage in place to protect your business.
+Contact your First Independent Agency insurance advisor in Michigan to ensure you have the right coverage in place to protect your business.

 What is Covered by a General Liability Policy?